How to Buy Bitcoin in Canada

 It does have some distinct differences from your conventional dollars like Euros, USD, and CAD though.
 It exists only virtually and unlike traditional money that can be printed constantly, there is a limited supply of bitcoin – 21 million to be exact, which helps to ensure true scarcity.

-When buying bitcoin, some prefer to stick to Canadian crypto exchanges/platform due to the ease of funding with Canadian dollars, but there’s also a handful of international crypto exchanges that Canadians can leverage.
+When buying bitcoin, some prefer to stick to Canadian crypto exchanges/platforms due to the ease of funding with Canadian dollars, but there’s also a handful of international crypto exchanges that Canadians can leverage.

 Netcoins is a publicly owned, fully regulated crypto platform that is headquartered in Canada.
 We make it easy for Canadians to buy bitcoin (BTC) and other cryptocurrencies with 0% funding fees, free cash withdrawals and live support 7 days a week.